21 days/ 20 nights

-Novosibirsk is called “The Capital of Siberia”, the cultural and scientific center of Siberia.
+Novosibirsk is called “The Capital of Siberia”, the cultural and scientific centre of Siberia.
 The city was developed after the construction of the Trans-Siberian railway and has grown to be the third-largest city in Russia.

-- The locomotive museum, where you’ll learn the history of Trans-Siberian railway, see the steam engines and locomotives of different eras and different types of train cars (including the Royal family carriages).
+- The locomotive museum, where you’ll learn the history of the Trans-Siberian railway, see the steam engines and locomotives of different eras and different types of train cars (including the Royal family carriages).